Eumaeus/ecomparatio-cite/README.md

 A demonstration package showing eComparatio (<https://github.com/ecomp-shONgit/ecomparatio>) data integrated with the CITE Environment.

+This package includes a [datafile]() in [CEX format]() containing 20,368 citable passages and tokens of Plutarch's *Life of Pericles* and 10,233 "difference records" documenting eComparatio output for a comparison of two versions of *Pericles*.

 ## Contents

 - CiteApp: A local copy of CiteApp, configured to load the eComparatio data for Plutarch's *Pericles* by default.